 Cons: It requires more budget than a font-based sign.
 Revisions come at an additional cost.
 It adds to the lead time and is not ideal for rush orders.

-What I can't do is recreate an artist's work using fonts.
+What we can't do is recreate an artist's work using fonts.
 The results won't be the same.
 This scenario means adjusting expectations to align with the results of a font, or setting aside a little extra budget to have an artist create the piece for you.

 If you do the latter, you'll end up with something gorgeous that no one else has.
 And you'll be supporting an artist in their craft.
 If you do the former, you'll also receive a beautiful sign.
 There are lots of pretty font options out there.
-It just may not be identical to an inspiration image you've found that was made using hand-drafted calligraphy.
+It just may not be identical to an inspiration image you've found that was made using hand calligraphy.

 HOW TO ORDER